Phil Scott: Political positions

-Scott is a liberal Republican.
-As a candidate and governor, he is known to "embrace moderate and sometimes even liberal policies"; his views can be described as "fiscally conservative but socially liberal".
-Of his views, Scott has said: "I am very much a fiscal conservative.
+Scott has been called a moderate, as well as a liberal Republican.
+His views are "fiscally conservative but socially liberal".
+Scott has said: "I am very much a fiscal conservative.
 But not unlike most Republicans in the Northeast, I'm probably more on the left of center from a social standpoint ...
-I am a pro-choice Republican."
-Scott supported the impeachment inquiry into Donald Trump that began in September 2019.
-In the 2020 U.S. presidential election, Scott announced that he had voted for Democratic nominee Joe Biden.
-After the 2021 storming of the U.S. Capitol building, he called for Trump to "resign or be removed from office".
+I am a pro-choice Republican".
+He supported the impeachment inquiry into Donald Trump that began in September 2019, and called for Trump to "resign or be removed from office" after the 2021 storming of the U.S. Capitol building.
+In the 2020 and 2024 presidential elections, Scott announced he voted for Democratic nominees Joe Biden and Kamala Harris, respectively, calling the latter "a vote against Donald Trump" and a move to "put country over party".

 Fiscal and budgetary issues

 Scott pledged to veto any budget that grows faster than the growth rate of the underlying economy or wages in the previous year, or that increases statewide property taxes.
 Conflicts over raising property tax rates, which the state legislature supported and Scott opposed, led to a strained relationship between him and the legislature in 2018 for the FY19 budget, despite high revenues overall.

-Scott has made addressing Vermont's long-term unfunded liabilities a priority, and has worked with State Treasurer Beth Pearce to pay down Vermont's pension debt.
+Scott made addressing Vermont's long-term unfunded liabilities a priority, and worked with State Treasurer Beth Pearce to pay down Vermont's pension debt.